 - Engineers involved in design of nuclear and fossil-fired plants and other power generation technologies.

 - Mechanical engineers and engineering managers working with waste heat recovery systems who are looking to learn about different system and component design and optimization strategies

-- Technical managers and development engineers looking to improve or expand the product range by incorporating innovative engineering solutions into the waste heat recovery system design
+- Engineering professionals working in the power generation or utility space looking to looking to improve or expand the product range by incorporating innovative engineering solutions into the waste heat recovery system design